KILTprotocol/kilt-workshop-101/prerequisites.md

 # Prerequisites

+A few things, before we can get started.

 ## Node.js
 You need to have [Node.js](https://nodejs.org/) installed.
 The stable (LTS) version is sufficient.

 ## Your working folder
-Create a new folder, that you can name for example `kilt-rocks`.
+Create a new folder, named for example `kilt-rocks`.
 This is where we'll be doing work for the rest of this tutorial.

 ## KILT-SDK